EBay: 1990s

 In September 1998, during the dot-com bubble, eBay became a public company via an initial public offering led by CFO Gary F. Bengier, opening on NASDAQ at a price of $18 per share and closing on its first day at $53 per share.
-Upon the initial public offering, both Omidyar and Skoll became billionaires.
+Upon the initial public offering, the company's market cap reached nearly $1.9 billion.
 In the risk factors section of the annual report filed with the U.S. Securities and Exchange Commission in 1998, Omidyar noted eBay's dependence on the continued strength of the Beanie Babies market.

 2000s

 In June 2000, eBay acquired Half.com for $312 million in stock.
 In 2000, eBay partnered with Escrow.com to handle escrow for purchases and sales of motor vehicles, later expanded to other transaction types.
 By year-end, it had 22.5 million registered users and 79.4 million auctions per quarter.

 In January 2001, eBay acquired a majority stake in Internet Auction Co.
 Ltd, operator of the largest internet auction website in South Korea.
-In February 2002, eBay acquired iBazar, a French online auction site founded in 1998, for approximately $112 million in stock. eBay entered the Chinese market in 2002 and shut down its Chinese site in 2007 due to competition from local rival Taobao.
+In February 2002, eBay acquired iBazar, a French online auction site founded in 1998, for approximately $112 million in stock.

-In February 2002, eBay exited Japan due to competition from Yahoo!
-Japan and began operations in Taiwan with the acquisition of NeoCom Technology for $9.5 million.
+eBay entered the Chinese market in 2002, and in February, exited Japan due to competition from Yahoo!
+Japan. eBay began operations in Taiwan with the acquisition of NeoCom Technology for $9.5 million.
 In June 2006, eBay turned over its operations in Taiwan to a joint venture partner.